 Our Corporate Governance Guidelines provide our Board of Directors with flexibility to combine or separate the positions of Chair of the Board and Chief Executive Officer in accordance with its determination that utilizing one or the other structure would be in the best interests of our Company and our stockholders.
 If the Chair of the Board of Directors is a member of management or does not otherwise qualify as independent, our Corporate Governance Guidelines allow for the appointment by the independent directors of a lead independent director.
-The lead independent director's responsibilities include, but are not limited to: presiding over all meetings of the Board of Directors at which the Chair of the Board of Directors is not present, including any executive sessions of the independent directors; approving Board meeting schedules and agendas; and acting as the liaison between the independent directors and the Chief Executive Officer and Chair of the Board.
-Our Corporate Governance Guidelines provide that, at such times as the Chair of the Board of Directors qualifies as independent, the Chair of the Board will serve as lead independent director.
+The lead independent director's responsibilities include, but are not limited to: presiding over all meetings of the Board of Directors at which the Chair of the Board of Directors is not present, including any executive sessions of the independent directors; approving Board meeting schedules and agendas; and acting as the liaison between the independent directors of the Board of Directors qualifies as independent, the Chair of the Board of Directors as lead independent director.

 The positions of our Chair of the Board and our Chief Executive Officer and President currently are served by two separate persons.
-Mr. Carpenter serves as our Chairman of our Board of Directors, and Dr. Zeskind serves as our Chief Executive Officer and President.
+Ms. Berman serves as the Chair of our Board of Directors, and Dr. Zeskind serves as our Chief Executive Officer and President.

-The Board of Directors believes our current leadership structure of Dr. Zeskind serving as Chief Executive Officer and Mr. Carpenter, who qualifies as independent, serving as Chair of the Board is in the best interests of our Company and our stockholders and strikes the appropriate balance so as to allow Dr. Zeskind to focus on the strategic direction, day-to day-leadership and performance of our Company while Mr. Carpenter presides over Board of Directors meetings, provides oversight of our corporate governance and leverages his extensive life sciences experience to provide guidance to Dr. Zeskind.
+The Board of Directors believes our current leadership structure of Dr. Zeskind serving as Chief Executive Officer and Ms. Berman, who qualifies as independent, serving as Chair of the Board is in the best interests of our Company and our stockholders and strikes the appropriate balance so as to allow Dr. Zeskind to focus on the strategic direction, day-to day-leadership and performance of our Company, while Ms. Berman presides over Board of Directors' meetings, provides oversight of our corporate governance and leverages her extensive business and risk management experience to provide guidance to Dr. Zeskind.
 We recognize that different leadership structures may be appropriate for companies in different situations and believe that no one structure is suitable for all companies.
 Accordingly, the Board of Directors will continue to periodically review our leadership structure and make such changes in the future as it deems appropriate and in the best interests of our Company and our stockholders.